re-data/re-data/getting_started/toy_shop_analysis/README.md

 ```

-It maybe really usefull to create tests for those values beeing in certain ranges etc. (We will do in another tutorial)
+It maybe really usefull to create tests for those values being in certain ranges etc. (We will do in another tutorial)
 But for now let's compute metrics for whole last month and see if re_data founds any anomalies in them.

 ```